jerednel/jerednel.github.io/pages/about.md

 Education wise, I received my BA in Economics from the University of Iowa, and then an MS in Management of Information Systems from the University of Illinois-Springfield.

-I most recently spent two years in London
+I most recently spent two years in London working in the hospitality industry, looking after the digital performance of a group of hotels in London, Amsterdam and Paris.
+I currently live in Chicago working on building analytics programs for clients in the financial services industry.